-DVB\ASI functionality is only supported in Manual mode.
-When operating in Manual mode, the DVB\ASI pin must be set HIGH to enable DVB-ASI operation.
+In Auto mode, the GS9090 sets the SMPTE\BYPASS pin LOW and the DVB\ASI pin HIGH to indicate that it has locked to a DVB-ASI input data stream.
+When operating in Manual mode, the application layer must set the DVB\ASI pin HIGH to enable DVB-ASI operation.
 The SMPTE\BYPASS pin will be ignored.